 Whether your IRA contributions are tax-deductible often depends on whether you or your spouse is covered by a workplace retirement plan during the year.

-If you are covered by a workplace plan, your ability to deduct traditional IRA contributions is subject to income-based phaseouts tied to your tax-filing status.
-Once your modified adjusted gross income (MAGI) exceeds those thresholds, your deduction may be reduced or eliminated, even though you can still make the contribution itself.
+If you have a workplace plan, your ability to deduct traditional IRA contributions is subject to income-based phaseouts tied to your tax-filing status.
+Your deduction may be reduced or eliminated once your modified adjusted gross income (MAGI) exceeds those thresholds, even though you can still make the contribution itself.
 This distinction often causes confusion, as contribution eligibility and deductibility follow separate rules.

 For married couples filing jointly, the rules vary depending on whether one or both spouses have workplace coverage.
-If only one spouse is covered, the uncovered spouse may qualify for a full or partial deduction at higher income levels than the covered spouse.
+If only one spouse has coverage, the uncovered spouse may qualify for a full or partial deduction at higher income levels than the covered spouse.
 By contrast, married filing separately faces much tighter deduction limits, regardless of which spouse has access to an employer plan.

 Workplace plan coverage does not affect Roth IRA deductibility, since Roth contributions are never deductible.
 However, it can influence whether a traditional IRA deduction is available and whether a nondeductible contribution or Roth conversion strategy is relevant.